lvhellgren/LayTrax/README.md

 location information in a cloud database, where both current and historical locations can be accessed by other applications.
 LayTrax provides user authentication and authorization along with user-controllable tracking interval and distance options.

-In order to access and view the stored data in maps and tables, a serverless Angular application based on the [Leapfire](https://github.com/lvhellgren/Leapfire) application base is currently being developed.
+A server-less Angular application [Tracker] (https://github.com/lvhellgren/Tracker) application is available for accessing and defining geo-fencing conditions on the stored information.

 #### Screens
 1. Sign In
     - Email field
     - Password field
     - SIGN IN button
     - REQUEST SERVICE ACCESS button
 2. Service Access Request
     - Administrator Email field
-    - SEND button
+    - SEND button for requesting that the particular device be given location write access to the database.
+If access is granted, the administrator will respond with the applicable account ID and user credentials.
     - RETURN button
 3. Setup
     - Account field
-    - MIN Footprint Separation field
+    - MIN Location distance field
     - GPS Time Interval field
     - Time Unit radio buttons (seconds or minutes)
+    - Accuracy radio buttons (High or Low)
     - START TRACKING button
     - SIGN OUT button
 4. Running